Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 -   `price_town_upkeep: 10.0`
     -   The server's daily charge on each town.
 If a town fails to pay this upkeep, all of it's residents are kicked and the town is removed.

 Upkeep can be modified in the [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) to affect different-sized towns differently.
 There are two ways to calculate the upkeep using the upkeep modifier found in the town_level and nation_level lines.
 By default the town_level and nation_level lines use the resident-count to determine upkeep via the upkeep modifier.
 The other option is to base it off plot-count rather than resident count.
 If you would like to set it based on plot-count set `town_plotbased_upkeep:true` in your [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml).
+When plotbased_upkeep is used you can set minimum and maximum amounts that will be charged.
 More information on the townLevel line and how to configure it is [here.](#configuring-town_level-and-nation_level)

 As of 0.95.0.0 you may now charge nations upkeep per-town at `economy.daily_taxes.nation_pertown_upkeep`.
 Uses total number of towns in the nation to determine upkeep instead of nation level (Number of Residents), calculated by (`number of towns in nation` X `price_nation_upkeep`).
 If `economy.daily_taxes.nation_pertown_upkeep_affected_by_nation_level_modifier` is true, the nation levels upkeep modifier will have an affect.